bredelings/BAli-Phy/benchmarks/coalescent-history.md

   input.
 A shipped binary built for another ISA answers a separate question.
   Give each revision a dedicated `HOME` and output directory, warm it once, and verify `.mod` cache hits; generated `Main.hs` may change with output paths.
+- Record the exact `jj` source revision.
+When `jj edit` represents that commit as its Git parent plus a working-tree diff, the executable's embedded Git version may name the parent even though the measured sources are the `jj` revision.
 - Measure `perf stat` instructions at `N=1` and `N=50` for each seed.
   `(I50-I1)/49` estimates recurring work within a revision; cross-revision differences are controlled only when traces match.
 Use cycles, Work, and